cityssm/blt/README.md

 ### Does this template have a vegan option?
 Gluten-free?

 - At this time, only one version of the template exists.
-  If this is something you need, please [create or vote up an issue](https://github.com/cityssm/blt/issues) or submit a pull request.
+  If you require a BLT that meets dietary restrictions, please [create or vote up an issue](https://github.com/cityssm/blt/issues) or submit a pull request.